stephkoest/structural_genomics/README.md

 ### 04_prediction

-01_prepareQueries.sh

-Prepares queries for prediction by extracting and processing input files.
-Activates the required Conda environment and runs colabfold_split_msas to generate MSA files.
-02_submit_prediction.sh

-Submits prediction jobs to a SLURM scheduler.
-Activates the required Conda environment and runs colabfold_batch for predictions.
-03_sum_predictions.sh

-Summarizes prediction results by extracting and processing prediction logs and PDB files.
-Calculates average pLDDT scores for predicted structures and selects the best structures.
-04_select_leftovers.sh

-Identifies and selects sequences that were not successfully predicted.
-Prepares a list of missing sequences for further processing or prediction attempts.

-## 04_prediction

 1. [01_prepareQueries.sh](https://github.com/stephkoest/structural_genomics/blob/main/04_prediction/01_prepareQueries.sh)
    - Prepares queries for prediction by extracting and processing input files.
    - Activates the required Conda environment and runs `colabfold_split_msas` to generate MSA files.